Professor of Politics and International Studies

 Diane Stone is a Professor in PAIS where she has been based since January 1996.
 She is on research leave with the European Commission's Horizon 2020 ELCSID consortium running from 2016-19 headquarted at VUB in Brussels

-From December 2010 she has split her time in Australia and is currently a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canberra.
+From December 2010 she has split her time in Australia where she holds a post as a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canberra.

 From 2004-08, she was appointed the Foundation Professor of Public Policy and a European Commission Marie Curie Chair at the Central European University in Budapest where she subsequently retained visiting positions including co-chairing the committee that lead to the establishment of the School of Public Policy.